-REPORT ON THE OTHER INFORMATION INCLUDED IN ANNUAL REPORT
+REPORT ON THE OTHER INFORMATION INCLUDED IN THE ANNUAL REPORT

-In addition to the financial statements and our auditor's report thereon, annual report contains other information that consists of:
+In addition to the financial statements and our auditor's report thereon, the annual report contain other information that consists of:

+- Letter from the Chairman of the Board.

-- Directors' report.
+- Directors' Report.

-- Non-executive Directors' report.
+- Non-executives Directors' report.

 - Corporate Governance.

+- Statement of Directors' responsibilities

-- Other information pursuant to Part 9 of Book 2 of the Dutch Civil Code.
+- Other information

-- Other information.